 A poet may use a lot of two-syllable words with the stress on the second syllable, such as expect, demand, and machine.
 Or, they may use a lot of three-syllable words with the accent on the first syllable, such as gratefully, memory, and attitude.

-Watch The Limerick Song by Imagine Learning for a quick overview of how limericks are written.
+Watch The Limerick Song for kids, from Val Ryazan, for a quick overview of how limericks are written.
 As you're watching, pay attention to:

 - How many lines are in a limerick?